3 Sure Fire Ways to Verify your website on Pinterest

 Option three is a bit more complicated but don’t worry if I can manage it you can too!

-Download the file mine was labelled like this – DO NOT RENAME THIS FILE
+Download the file mine was labeled like this – DO NOT RENAME THIS FILE

 Now the tricky bit you need to go into your web hosting site and then into cpanel this is what mine looks like on siteground